 By exaggerating scale – “just that little bit steeper, just that little bit bigger”, and by adding a focal point in the foreground, thus making objects in the distance look farther away – Escher allows the viewer to share his experiences and feelings.
 “Wow, this is amazing!
 It’s so far away!
 It’s so steep!
 And it’s so deep!”
 Having visited Castrovalva in person, I can speak from experience.
 On one particular occasion, as we were returning from a long walk, we saw large white clouds penetrating the valley just as in Escher’s print.

 It is wonderful to be able to relive that experience, almost eighty years after Escher visited Castrovalva.
 As far as I am concerned, the fact that art distorts or even violates reality is not important.
 A work of art has its own set of rules.

-During their visit to Castrovalva, Escher and Haas-Trivero were arrested by the carabinieri during a night-time raid.
+During their visit to Castrovalva, Escher and Haas-Triverio were arrested by the carabinieri during a night-time raid.
 A few days earlier, there had been a failed assassination attempt on Mussolini.
 According to villagers past and present, those two strangers must have known something about the plot.
 Why else would they be visiting this desolate region?
 They were taken to the police station in Anversa for questioning.
-Escher was well-connected, and it appears that his threat to notify influential contacts in Rome secured them their freedom.
+Escher was well-connected and it appears that his threat to notify influential contacts in Rome secured them their freedom.

 Below are two photos of the house and the street where they stayed.
-They were taken in the harsh winter of 2012 by Ingrid Van der Kamp, who has a home in Castrovalva with her Italian husband.
+They were taken in the harsh winter of 2012 by Ingrid van der Kamp, who has a home in Castrovalva with her Italian husband.